2 Simple Herbs For Rheumatoid Arthritis

 Devils Claw is a plant from the Kalahari desert in South Africa and is used by the Hottentot people to relieve migraine headaches.
 In 1953, it was imported to Europe and embraced by western herbalists as a pain reliever and anti-inflammatory for arthritic conditions, including RA.

 There have been several clinical trials using Devil’s Claw in the treatment of RA.
 Each trial has demonstrated the herb’s active pain-relieving actions.
 At this time, how the plant reduces inflammation is not known.
 In holistic medicine, sometimes the search for the specific mechanism in a plant’s medicinal activity is like not seeing the forest for the trees.

 The plant works.
 It also improves digestion and scavenges free radicals.

 One final important herb added to an RA formula is the bark of the poplar tree (Poplaris spp.).
 In the spring, scrapping of the bark of young branches exposes a lovely green powder.
 This powder is high in salicylic acid, the pain-relieving compound found in over the counter medicine such as aspirin.
 Although symptomatic in its effect, poplar bark eases pain while the other herbs do their job.

-Speak to your herbalist to find out how nature’s medicine can help you with your symptoms and we recommend you to read about behavior testing.
+Speak to your herbalist to find out how nature’s medicine can help you with your symptoms.

 This article is not intended to provide medical advice, diagnosis or treatment.